go-estoria/estoria-contrib/mongodb/eventstore/README.md

 ## Storage Strategies

-### Single-Collection
+### Single Collection

-All events for all streams are stored in a single collection.
+All events for all Estoria event streams are stored in a single collection.
 Streams query this collection, filtering on stream ID.

-### Collection-Per-Stream
+### Collection Per Stream

 Each Estoria event stream maps to its own Mongo collection.

+### Collection Per Database

+Each Estoria event stream maps to its own Mongo database with a single collection.